makerdao/documentation/source/includes/_cdp.md

 * **Params:** none
 * **Returns:** promise (resolves to boolean)

-`cdp.isSafe()` returns true if the cdp is safe, that is if the USD value of the collateral in the CDP is greater than or equal to USD value of the debt in the CDP multiplied by the liquidation ratio.
+`cdp.isSafe()` returns true if the cdp is safe, that is, if the USD value of its collateral is greater than or equal to USD value of the its debt multiplied by the liquidation ratio.

 ## **lockEth**